Camora (footballer): CFR Cluj

 On 24 May 2011, following Naval's relegation, Camora moved abroad to Romania's CFR Cluj, where he joined several compatriots.
 He contributed one goal from 28 appearances in his debut campaign, as the club won the third Liga I championship in its history.

 Camora became the player with the most league appearances for CFR on 17 April 2018, after surpassing Cadú's record of 202 matches.
 On 24 January 2019, it was announced that the captain had agreed to a three-year contract extension, at the same time expressing his desire to retire at the Stadionul Dr. Constantin Rădulescu and move permanently to Romania.

 International career

 Camora earned his first cap for Romania on 8 October 2020, playing the entire 2–1 away loss to Iceland in the UEFA Euro 2020 qualifiers.
 In doing so, he reportedly became the oldest footballer to make his debut for the national team at the age of 33 years, 10 months and 28 days.

 Camora appeared in a further nine internationals, his last being against Kosovo in the Euro 2024 qualifying phase.
 He suffered an injury early into the 0–0 draw in Pristina, but also surpassed Miodrag Belodedici and Lucian Sânmărtean to become the sixth oldest player in history to take the field for the country, at 36 years, seven months and six days.

 Personal life

-Camora married a Romanian woman, Mirabela, with the couple having one son.
+Camora married a Romanian woman, Mirabela, with whom he has a son.
 On 24 August 2020, he obtained Romanian citizenship and became eligible to represent the national team.